MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 3. Enter a range of statements dates, or mark All.
 Choose Redisplay.

-4. Select which form to print statements on, if you’re printing statements.
+4. Select which form to print statements on, if you're printing statements.

 5. Mark which statements in the scrolling window to reprint or remove.